jeffknupp/blog/in_progress/2014-02-03-improve-your-python-examining-pythons-data-structures.md

 * Dictionary
     * AKA: "Associate Array", "Map", "Hash Map", "Unordered Map"
+    * Library: built-in
-    * Contains a series of key->value mappings where the "key" is of any type that is *hashable* (meaning it has both a `__eq__()` and a `__hash__()` method).
+    * Description: Contains a series of key->value mappings where the "key" is of any type that is *hashable* (meaning it has both a `__eq__()` and a `__hash__()` method).
       The "value" may be of any type and value types need not be homogenous
     * What Makes it Special: The underlying implementation is that of a hash